sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --no-stats

--N -ns --no-cpu			Lower the miners CPU usage.
+-N -nc --no-cpu			Lower the miners CPU usage.
 				Useful for rigs or computers with not that much CPU resources.

 				Example:
 				TBMiner --no-cpu

--b -nc --amd-only	Run with Amd devices only.
+-b -ao --amd-only		Run miner with Amd devices only.
 				A flag to use only Amd devices for mining.

 				Example:
 				TBMiner --amd-only

--G --nvidia-only            Run with Nvidia devices only.
+-G -no --nvidia-only		Run miner with Nvidia devices only.
 				A flag to use only Nvidia devices for mining.

 				Example:
 				TBMiner --nvidia-only

 -J --kernel [,]             Set GPU kernel seperately for each device.
 (Nvidia CUDA)
                             Format is a comma seperated array.